Save on your cloud spending: Five essential cloud cost management strategies that work

 Any data set can be grouped into one or multiple categories, which is why tags are a powerful feature for organizing data.
 In the same manner, cloud costs can be grouped using tags.

 For example, consider a project that contains all of the services applicable for an application.
-One set of tags could represent the components of that application (i.e. front end, back end) and another set of tags could represent common costs across applications (i.e. development, security, testing).
+One set of tags could represent the components of that application (i.e. front end, back end) and another set of tags could represent common costs across applications (i.e. development, staging, testing).
 Creating customized tags based on the usage type of account is an efficient way to organize your cloud costs.

 2. Consolidate accounts